 MSc Restorative Dentistry Course Overview

-This masters course has been specifically designed to equip clinicians with the core skills and competency in the assessment, management, and treatment of patients who have the disease of the oral cavity, the teeth or their supporting structures, through a combination of clinical support and academic teaching.
+This masters course, aimed to start in September 2020 in conjunction with the University of Salford, has been specifically designed to equip clinicians with the core skills and competency in the assessment, management, and treatment of patients who have the disease of the oral cavity, the teeth or their supporting structures, through a combination of clinical support and academic teaching.
 We provide all the required equipment for training sessions, and mentorship to help you treat a diverse range of cases within your comfort zone, and gain the practical skills and competency in patient assessment, diagnosis and treatment.
-The majority of training sessions will be within our purpose-built facilities, with occasional visits to the nearby University of Salford campus
+The majority of training sessions will be within our purpose-built facilities, with occasional visits to the nearby University of Salford campus.

 What will I learn?